Formatting Your Text#

 will insert three blank paragraphs.

-If you need to add a page break somewhere else, put the text [NEW PAGE]
+If you need to add a page break somewhere, put the text [new page]

 Note